thiennguyen00/Academic-Project/README.md

 # Academic-Project
-These are some major projects in C++ that I have done so far.
+These are some projects in C++ that I have done so far.